Introduction

 Clothing

-On the Top
+On Top

-1. a short-sleeved t-shirt made from a wicking fabric as my first top layer.
-Under Armour is a relatively inexpensive brand for these athletic-style t-shirts, which come with traditional t-shirt necks and v-necks.
-Depending on temperatures at your time of departure, you can add:
+I like to wear: 1. a short-sleeved t-shirt made from a wicking fabric as my first top layer.
+Under Armour is a relatively inexpensive brand for these athletic-style t-shirts, which come with traditional round necks and v-necks.
+Depending on temperatures at your time of departure, you can add: 2. a similar long-sleeved t-shirt, like this 1/2 zip shirt that can be zipped down as your body warms.
+If temperatures warrant, add: 3. a fleece sweatshirt.
+Over this, wear: 4. a packable waterproof, windbreaker-type jacket with a hood.
+This is especially important for keeping heat in if temperatures are cold and if weather is forecasted to be rainy or windy.

 This combination will allow you to hike in below-freezing temperatures and to remove layers as the day warms.
 Of course, if you are hiking in warm temps, you won’t need all these layers!